slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"As far as the laws of mathematics refer to reality, they are not certain, as far as they are certain, they do not refer to reality."
 -- Albert Einstein*

+> *"If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is."
+-- John von Neumann*

 > *"Mathematics is not a careful march down a well-cleared highway, but a journey into a strange wilderness, where the explorers often get lost.
 Rigor should be a signal to the historian that the maps have been made, and the real explorers have gone elsewhere."
 -- William S. Anglin*

-> *"If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is."
--- John von Neumann*
+> *"Computers are useless.
+They can only give you answers."
+-- Pablo Picasso*